avivace/j2-resume/README.md

 ## Related projects

-If you wish to remain sane, it may be healtier to use something like [pandoc-resume](https://github.com/mszep/pandoc_resume) (BUT it doesn't provide a serialized data source, it's markdown).
+If you wish to remain sane, something like [pandoc-resume](https://github.com/mszep/pandoc_resume) could fit your use-case with less effort (BUT it doesn't provide a serialized data source, it's markdown).

 ## References